namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 Of course that doesnt mean black box ML should be used unfairly.
 It is argued by Cynthia Rudin, in particular<sup>[3](#references)</sup>, that only interpretable models will help us to avoid the ethical conundrums that plague our society--*also famously discussed by Cathy Oneil of Weapons of Math Destruction<sup>[4](#references)</sup> fame*.

+## A descriptive example: Aphantasia

+After starting to read a New Yorker article recently, Phantasia, on the study into the spectrum of how much or how little, different people are able to view imagery in their minds, I also on the side, read a bit more of the intro to the Gregory Hays Meditations translation<sup>[5](#references)</sup> .
+Hays helps the reader understand more of Marcus Aurelius's world before they dive into the text.
+And he discusses the three stoic disciplines of perception, action and will, and that perception is how you accurately or inaccurately interpret what you observe.
+And what you observe, in its raw state, is the "phantasia".
+And then the next day, I went back to reading the New Yorker article, where I read about the Scotish neurologist, Adam Zeman, who (later on) coined the term "aphantasia", related to what he learned about a patient, Jim Campbell, who apparently lost his ability to visualize in his mind, after a cardiac procedure, while in his sixties.
+Zeman goes on to publish on a brain imaging study he runs, comparing Campbell with a control group of other men of close age, who can generate images in their minds.
+He publishes this in the journal Neuropsychologia in 2010.
+And after studying a total of 21 subjects, he published again, this time in Cortex, in 2015.

+A while back, around 2014, I picture a memory I had, of carefully walking the stairs in a Bushwick apartment I had moved into, while I was thinking about just learning about the benefits of epedemiology.
+Before, I had assumed it was more or less just faux science, but I was having the kind of epiphany that it is the beginnings of an understanding.
+My context, was in learning about how most diet studies in humans are very much retrospective and obesrvational.
+I thought earlier that, they are not very useful because they are not the gold standard of the so called randomized controlled trials.
+I thought to myself, a humbling thought then.
+What  I had read was that epedemiology is required in order to start seeing the direction of some kind of relationship, before you can later get the funding in order to perform a RCT.

 # References
 1. https://www.reddit.com/r/MachineLearning/comments/r76igz/discussion_rant_most_of_us_just_pretend_to/